FireZenk/Love2DtoCoronaSDK/README.md

 Love2DtoCoronaSDK
 =================

-An easy template to port Love2D games to CoronaSDK
+An easy template to port Löve games to CoronaSDK